samathaluca/new-lazycamp/README.md

 I want to be able to set a limit of pitches and once exceded no more be accepted.

-I will want to add then amend possibly delete my pitches to manage customer expectations and minimse the effort of having people arrive late.
+I will want to to manage customer expectations and minimse the effort of having people arrive late.

-I want to be able to get an email each time I have a booking or log on to my profile to see who and when users will be arriving each day.
+I want to be able to get an email each time I have a booking.

 I want to be able to offer extras that can be paid for locally or on the site.

-As a user I want to know how much I am owed from my profile.

-AS a user I do not want to contacted outside hours and so customers can autofind info on the site for late arrival policy etc. or I want to charge extra for late arrivals.
+AS a user I do not want to contacted outside hours and so customers can autofind info on the site for late arrival policy etc. or I may want to choice of charging extra for late arrivals.

-As a business user I may offer a seperate late arrival area or a late arrival area as a trial only
+As a business user I may offer a separate late arrival area or a late arrival area as a trial only

-Lazy camp is for the spontaneous.
-Last minute plans to fit the weather or the call of the wild.

 Coming out of the covid pandemic travellers may not wish to book abroad and may be keen to get away for a few days.
-If i can be ready for the end of lockdown the site may get a lot of interest.

-The scottish 500 is an aspirational road trip with world class sunsets, wild beaches, cliffs, accessible islands with turquoise seas, mountains, culture, heritage, castles and legend.
-To prebook this is tricky and limits the enjoyment of the trip.
-A last minute decision to divert or stay an extra night is bliss. lazy camp allows for this.

-Many people do not know how to prepare for a camping trip and so never experience the freedom it offers.
-Lazy camp will offer a set up ready to arrive with no kit and leave with your back back.

-Late arrival is currently difficult.
-This will be one of the features on offer.
-24/7 pitches will be available
+I wantg to maximise my bookings to help with the business losses caused by closure during lock down.

 As a business user I do not want to lose enquiries if the chat is not answered quickly enough, using messenger means all chat enquiries are stored so can be reignited while customer expectations of FB messenger will give more time to answer.